Krista Frahm

 You have loads of skills that help you in medical copywriting.
 (I’ll expand on those in the next section – the list is extensive.
 Let’s look at those potential barriers first.)

-The #1 thing that will slow you down as a copywriter is your mindset around your success and abilities.
+The Number 1 thing that will slow you down as a copywriter is your belief that you can do this.

 Don’t skip the important work to improve your mindset as you transition into this new career.
 If you don’t believe it’s worth it, go check the research on positive thinking and affirmations for yourself.